sghuang19/ee208-fa20/experiment_1/experiment_report_1.md

 The following work then would be trivial, just calling the functions we have already defined.

 One last novel work is that, we use a `for` loop to save all the plots generated.
-In each iteration, we use the `index` as the handle to te figure window, then obtain the axis area with `get(index, 'CurrentAxes')`.
+In each iteration, we use the `index` as the handle to the figure window, then obtain the axis area with `get(index, 'CurrentAxes')`.
 Then, the plots are saved to the directory by `exportgraphics()` function with a certain file name.

 ```matlab
 % save all the figures